Oinweb/fly-django/README.md

 ## Build Instructions
 ### Application
-For Linux and OSX users, run these commands:
+For Linux, FreeBSD and OS X users, run these commands:

 1. First clone the project locally and then go into the directory